Seeing through the smoke

 Allen's car pulls up and we shake.

-tight to my hand,
+Theodore holds on tight to my hand,

 telling me one more story.